 In Europe, hen harriers use upland habitats, particularly heather moorland and bog, during the breeding season.
 The recent degradation and land-use changes across these preferred habitats have led to the species also using pre-thicket coniferous forests.
 These forests provide favourable conditions for foraging hen harriers during early growth stages but become less useful to the species as the foliage volume increases towards the end of the pre-thicket, eventually becoming unusable.
 Anthropogenic land-use changes in upland habitats, such as illegal burning, afforestation and forest management, can negatively affect the species through disturbance and habitat loss.
 These factors can lead to territory and/or nest desertion, changes in adult behaviour, reduced breeding success and impairment of chick growth.

-In Ireland and the UK, forest expansion across traditional open heath and blanket bog hen harrier habitat in the uplands have been associated with population declines.
-Furthermore, research shows that although pre-thicket coniferous forests are becoming increasingly important landscapes for hen harrier the habitat is sub-optimal for the species and may negatively impact breeding success.
+In Ireland and the UK, forest expansion across traditional open heath and blanket bog hen harrier habitats in the uplands have been associated with population declines.
+Furthermore, research shows that although pre-thicket coniferous forests are becoming increasingly important landscapes for hen harriers the habitat is sub-optimal for the species and may negatively impact breeding success.
 To minimise negative impacts on the species, sensitive planning and management of commercial forestry must be put in place.

 Forest expansion is projected to increase from 11% to as much as 18% by 2046.
-This expansion is expected to further limit foraging opportunities for hen harrier, ultimately reducing their reproductive output.
+This expansion is expected to further limit foraging opportunities for hen harriers, ultimately reducing their reproductive output.
 To minimise these negative effects, it’s critical that forest management planning for hen harrier conservation aims to maintain important areas of pre-thicket forest cover and exclude areas of heather moorland, bog and shrub from future forestry planting.